Flooding hits parts of Midwest, with evacuations in Michigan

 EDENVILLE, Mich.
 (AP) — People living along two mid-Michigan lakes and parts of a river were evacuated Tuesday following several days of heavy rain that produced flooding and put pressure on dams in the area.

-St. Croix, 62, his wife and a next-door neighbor were among more than a dozen people sheltering in one of the schools.
+St. Croix, 62, his wife and a next-door neighbor were among more than a dozen people sheltering in one school.
 Their home was not flooded, but St. Croix said he had seen flooding in the area.

-Volunteers at the schools said about 120 vehicles were in the parking lots and about 30 people had been staying on cots inside, according to WNEM-TV.
+Volunteers at the schools said about 120 vehicles were in the parking lots of a couple of schools and about 30 people had been staying on cots inside, according to WNEM-TV.

-The television station also reported that the driver of a pickup truck was rescued by first responders after the vehicle was swept away on a flooded road in Tittabawassee Township.
+About a dozen people hunkered down overnight at a school in Sanford but had left by early Tuesday afternoon, said Tom Restgate, an American Red Cross safety officer.

+The cots inside the school were spread out to observe social distancing recommendations to fight the spread of the COVID-19 virus, Restgate said.

 In Chicago, water that flooded some areas downtown was receding on Tuesday, but Larry Langford, a fire department spokesman, said that he did not expect power to be restored at the iconic Willis Tower for days because the rains caused the building’s subbasements to fill with as much as 25 feet (7.6 meters) of water.
 The building was closed to tenants and visitors.